RytTnk/Study/README.md

 # Study
-2017 My research project on Point-of-Interest with Deep learning.
+2017 My research project on Point-of-Interest with Deep learning

 Now this project for providing here is under the development.